AgnitumuS/ubjs/CONTRIBUTING.md

 // run ub in dev move with console debug logs ub -cd -dev
 ```
-Point your browser (Chrome or FireFox) to http://localhost:8881/ubadminui-dev to access AuminUI (admin/admin)
+Point your browser (Chrome or FireFox) to http://localhost:8881/ubadminui-dev to access AdminUI (admin/admin)

 To run a [TechEmpower Web Framework Benchmarks](https://www.techempower.com/benchmarks/)